-The Kalahari Okavango is a 10 night combination serviced mobile safari combined with Haina Safari Lodge and Camp Kalahari.
-Highlights of this safari include Haina Safari Lodge with an evening discussion by the resident specialist on the night skies, the culture and history of San people of the Kalahari, searching for the Zebra migration, and of course a mokoro excursion that gives will give you a glimpse of life in the Okavango.
+The Kalahari Okavango is a 10 night serviced mobile safari combined with Meno a Kwena Lodge and Camp Kalahari.
+Highlights of this safari include an evening discussion by the resident specialist on the night skies and the culture and history of San people of the Kalahari.

 A private vehicle and guide is available on any of the scheduled safaris (at extra cost) subject to availability which enables you to share the camp with others but you have the exclusive use of your own private vehicle and guide.

 Departing from Maun through Deception Valley in the Central Kalahari Game Reserve to Khwai (near the Moremi Game Reserve) and into the Chobe National Park, returning to Maun

 1 Night Meno a Kwena Lodge a great first night in Botswana.

 3 Nights serviced camping in the Central Kalahari Game Reserve

 2 Nights serviced camping in the Makgadikgadi National Park in search of the Makgadikgadi Pans zebra migration